Take A Friend Fishing in Wales! 26th July – 31st August 2025 inclusive

 Simply visit www.takeafriendfishing.co.uk and follow the simple registration steps and away you go!

-There are plenty of fisheries, lakes, stretches of river and canals all over Wales that are perfect to visit for a catch-up with a friend during ‘Take a Friend Fishing’ this spring.
+There are plenty of fisheries, lakes, stretches of river and canals all over Wales that are perfect to visit for a catch-up with a friend during ‘Take a Friend Fishing’ this summer.

 Please note: A day ticket from the fishery or angling club will be required, you can find places to go fishing in Wales here.